 - I received M.S. degree in Information Science from the University of Tokyo in 1987, and received Ph.D. degree in Media and Governance from Keio University in 2005 [Ph.D. thesis].

 - Since joining IBM Tokyo Research Laboratory (now called "IBM Research - Tokyo" since September 2009) in 1987, I have been working on operating systems, multimedia systems, mobile information devices, and Java execution runtime.

 - I received IPSJ Convention Award (1994), IPSJ Best Paper Award (2005), and JSSST Takahashi Award (2008).

-- I am a member of ACM (Senior Member), Information Processing Society of Japan (IPSJ), and Japan Society for Software Science and Technology (JSSST).
+- I am a member of Association for Computing Machinery (ACM, Senior Member), Information Processing Society of Japan (IPSJ, Senior Member), and Japan Society for Software Science and Technology (JSSST, Ex Board Member).